JATOS/ASSC23/README.md

 These are the materials for the ASSC23 workshop on "Running web-based experiments in consciousness research".

-# Before the workshop, please clone or download the whole repo
+# Before the workshop, please [download](https://github.com/JATOS/ASSC23) the whole repo

 It contains: